AIforSpace/2024/_pages/home.md

   </div>
 </div>

 <p>We are excited to co-host an AI for space challenge, SPARK 2024, which follows from the successful previous editions of the event at AI4Space @ ECCV 2022.
-The latest edition of SPARK (SPAcecraft Recog- nition leveraging Knowledge of Space Environment) aims to design data-driven approaches for spacecraft detection and trajectory estimation.
+The latest edition of SPARK (SPAcecraft Recognition leveraging Knowledge of Space Environment) aims to design data-driven approaches for spacecraft detection and trajectory estimation.
 SPARK will utilise data synthetically simulated with a game-based engine in addition to data collected from the Zero-G lab at the University of Luxembourg.</p>

 <p>This year’s competition will include two streams:
 <ul>